microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + Understand the basic concepts of FHIR Search
 + Perform both Common and Composite Searches
 + Use Modifiers in Search
-+ Use a Chained & Reverse Chained Search
++ Use Chained & Reverse Chained Search
-+ Defining a Custom Search parameter
++ Define a Custom Search parameter

 ## Prerequisites
 + Successful completion of Challenge-01